Staatsburgh State Historic Site

 United State Military Academy at West Point

-Includes the West Point Museum, the oldest, largest public collection of military artifacts in the western hemisphere, shown in exhibits like American Wars, History of the U.S. Army and History of Warfare and Word War I items like a tank and staff car, communications equipment, and the artillery piece that fired the first U.S. shot in the war.
+Includes the West Point Museum, the oldest, largest public collection of military artifacts in the western hemisphere, shown in exhibits like American Wars, History of the U.S. Army and History of Warfare and World War I items like a tank and staff car, communications equipment, and the artillery piece that fired the first U.S. shot in the war.

 Central New York Living History Center

 A WWI display at the complex's Homeville Museum features a life-size, walk-through trench outfitted with life-like mannequins, barbed wire, sandbags and recreated artillery flashes with sounds, designed to help visitors visualize and understand the realities of combat and its many hardships.
-Visitors are also be able to engage with audio recordings of letters sent home by soldiers and an extensive collection of artifacts, memorabilia, uniforms, helmets and weaponry.
+Visitors are also able to engage with audio recordings of letters sent home by soldiers and an extensive collection of artifacts, memorabilia, uniforms, helmets, and weaponry.

 Lake View Cemetery

-Historic cemetery that includes Soldier's Circle, an area that is the resting place of nearly 1,000 veterans and contains a World War One memorial at its center.
+A historic cemetery that includes Soldier's Circle, an area that is the resting place of nearly 1,000 veterans and contains a World War One memorial at its center.
 Guided and self-guided tours of the cemetery are available.

 Polish American Museum

-Collection includes a Polish Legion World War I Blue Army Uniform and 1920 War display.
+The collection includes a Polish Legion World War I Blue Army Uniform and 1920 War display.

 Schenectady County Historical Society